Eli and the Dimplemeyers

 Summer School’s Cool** Hot as it may be, students and their teachers manage to beat the heat playing and singing together.

 Summer School’s Cool* With their teachers’ help, students explore the world around them.

-Lincoln’s Banaha features pre-kindergartners and a talented third grade violinist offering their take on a beloved Congolese folks song.
+Lincoln’s Banaha features pre-kindergartners and a gifted third grader performing a beloved Congolese folks song.

 Pecatonica celebrates children, cows, and Wisconsin’s countryside in this piece featuring a local country music band.

 Dream Cinquains pays tribute to the vision of Martin Luther King, Jr.

 Half Staff shares one teacher’s approach to learning about a solemn moment in American history.

 We Gotta Move celebrates the joy of jiggling, wiggling, hopping, & flopping.